 Jennifer can be rightly proud of what she has achieved and her insights have undoubtedly proved of immense significance to advancing human health.

-It is my honour and privilege to present to you Dr Jennifer Doudna for the award of Doctor of Science honoris causa.
+Mr President, it is my honour and privilege to present to you Dr Jennifer Doudna for the award of Doctor of Science honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.